 Contrary to popular belief, heart disease is not just a “male” problem; the condition is the leading cause of death among both men and women.
 New research examines the link between a woman’s reproductive history and her risk of cardiovascular disease.

 Although generally seen as a “man’s condition,” heart disease is the number one cause of death among women as well.
-The CDC estimate that in 2013, 1 in every 4 female deaths were attributed to heart disease.
+The CDC estimate that in 2013,

 Previous research has investigated the link between women’s reproductive history and the risk of cardiovascular disease (CVD).
 Some studies have shown an association between maternal age and various forms of CVD, from arrhythmia to heart failure.